mobilerobot-io/mobilerobot.io/content/projects/_index.md

 ---
-title: Mobile Robot I/O Projects
+title: Projects
 description: >
-  Mobile Robot I/O is a project to learn how to build a self driving robot for under $500 USD.
+  Mobile Robot I/O is really a collection of projects with the overall goal to learn how to build an affordable self driving robot.
 date: 2018-01-15
 categories:
   - robotics
 ---

+### Project Definition

 The Mobile Robot I/O Project is more than a single project, really it is a group of projects related to building, running and maintaining a